debezium/debezium/CONTRIBUTE.md

 ### Making changes

 Everything the community does with the codebase -- fixing bugs, adding features, making improvements, adding tests, etc. -- should be described by an issue in our [JIRA](https://issues.jboss.org/projects/DBZ/issues/).
 If no such issue exists for what you want to do, please create an issue with a meaningful and easy-to-understand description.
+If you are going to work on a specific issue and it's your first contribution, please add a short comment to the issue, so other people know you're working on it.
-If you're new to the project, ask in our [chat room for developers](https://gitter.im/debezium/dev) for the 'developer' JIRA role so you can assign the issue to yourself, which lets other people know you're working on it.
+If you are contributing repeatedly, ask in our [chat room for developers](https://gitter.im/debezium/dev) for the 'developer' JIRA role so you can assign issues to yourself.

 Before you make any changes, be sure to switch to the `master` branch and pull the latest commits on the `master` branch from the upstream repository.
 Also, it's probably good to run a build and verify all tests pass *before* you make any changes.